 My Life On The Internets: A Year LaterClermont-Fd, France

-It has been a year since I changed the way I deal with Internet now, and I would like to share some updates.
+It has been a year since I changed the way I deal with Internet now and I would like to share some updates.
 I am pretty satisfied with my current setup, but a few things could be improved.

 I am more than happy with Fastmail

-(affiliate link) for emails, calendars, and contacts.
+(affiliate link) for emails, calendars and contacts.
 It works very well!
 It has

 email@example.com.
-Yet, this should be supported soon.
+This should be supported soon, though.

 Another “complicated battle” is related to the use of encrypted emails.
-I still do send more cleartext emails than encrypted ones.
+I still do send more clear text emails than encrypted ones.
 It is a bit sad but definitely understandable.
 I do not think people care enough about privacy.
 Also, I do not use iPGMail on my iPhone anymore, and it is likely better since most of the encrypted emails I receive/send are business-related.

-I also self-host a Pastebin like, called ZeroBin, and lately ownCloud.
+I also self-host a Pastebin like, called ZeroBin, and ownCloud.
 The latter actually brings a new way of thinking: we can go deeper (Hi Cobb!).
 Indeed, ownCloud 8 is amazingly stable and fast, and it is now possible to replace Dropbox (or Drive), but also to self-host calendars and contacts.
-I would not self-host my emails though since emails are rather critical, and should not be unavailable for too long.
+I would not self-host my emails though, since emails are rather critical and should not be unavailable for too long.
 At work, we chose to self-host most of our tools, including files, calendars, and contacts.
 I may consider moving my personal calendars/contacts from Fastmail to my ownCloud instance too.
 In case you do not want to manage your “own” ownCloud, there are countless providers: in France, I would recommend Framadrive.

 If you have any suggestions/ideas/whatever or want to share your own experience, comments are open :-)